OctopusDeploy/docs/docs/approvals/service-now/index.md

 ---

 :::warning
-The ServiceNow Integration feature is only available as an EAP for version **2022.2.5556** or later and it requires a ServiceNow feature license to be able to use it.
+The ServiceNow Integration feature is only available as an EAP for version **2022.2.5556** or later and it requires a ServiceNow feature license to use it.
 :::

-!toc

 ## Overview